Br0tcraft/Scratch2Godot/README.md

 - Support for all Scratch looks blocks
     - Some PenguinMod looks blocks are supported
     - Special speech bubble features are not yet implemented (standard bubbles work)
-    - Scratch effects are present but have not yet been tested
+    - Scratch effects are present but not working perfect
 - Full support for all operator blocks in Scratch
 - Partial support for control blocks:
     - `wait (1) seconds`